jshuang2/react-google-books-search/README.md

 ## Reflection

-This was a week long project I built during my final month of the University of Washington's coding bootcamp.
-This project is a culmination of much of what was taught in the program.
+This was a week long project I built during the final month of University of Washington's coding bootcamp.
+It was a culmination of much of what was taught in the program.
 Project goals included creating a functional React app and tying that together with a backend database.

 I began this project with the `create-react-app` boilerplate and eventually added other technologies such as `react-router-dom`.
 One of the main challenges I ran into was manipulating state with ternery operators, but thankfully I now feel comfortable with it.